ppaysant/mycore_build/README.md

 Actually, we recommand use only relative path.
 Last parameter is set by default to PRODUCTION : with TEST value, .svn and .git folders are not deleted in the outpup folder.

+See https://github.com/CNRS-DSI-Dev/mycore_build/INSTALL in order to configure ownCloud install packaged with this script.

 ## Contributing

 This script is developed for an internal deployement of ownCloud at CNRS (French National Center for Scientific Research).